Welcome to Skagit Audubon Programs

 2024-2025 SKAGIT AUDUBON SCHEDULED PROGRAM SPEAKERS, from Ann Kramer, Program Chair

-This season we have an exciting and energetic group of speakers with expertise on a range of issues and how bird populations are affected by natural occurrences and human behavior.
+This season we have an exciting and energetic group of speakers with expertise on a range of issues, including how bird populations are affected by natural occurrences and human behavior.
 Please note this schedule may be subject to change.

 April 8, 2025: Steve Hampton, How Birds are Responding, and Sometimes not Responding to Rapid Climate Change Steve will discuss the recent research gathered from the Christmas Bird Count (CBC) and North American Breeding Bird Survey (BBS) to explore what changes are already happening for birds, with a focus on the PNW, including how birds are shifting migration paths, timing of migration, physically evolving to adapt and how some are unable to cope with rapid climate shifts.
 Zoom